rdmolony/rdmolony.github.io/_posts/2023-11-16-stationmanager.md

 How about exporting multiple sources in parallel?

 I found that I could use a task queue to run multiple queries at once.

-> A task queue works like a restaurant.
-The waiters add an order to the queue & the chefs pull orders from the queue when they have time to process it.

 However, this introduces other complexities -